-Generally, there are two types of corporate restructuring — financial restructuring and organizational restructuring.
+Generally, there are two types of corporate restructuring strategies — financial restructuring and organizational restructuring.
 In both cases, the name aptly describes what is involved:

 The reasons for needing to restructure are numerous.
-These include a shift in strategy, financial issues (lack of profitability, lack of adequate cash flow) or reverse synergy, a situation where the parts of a company are worth more separately than they are as a whole.
+These include a shift in corporate strategy, financial issues (lack of profitability, lack of adequate cash flow) or reverse synergy, a situation where the parts of a company are worth more separately than they are as a whole.
 In the case of reverse synergy, an offer from an outside bidder could buy one division for a higher price than that particular division is worth to the parent company.